 LOCAL GOVERNMENT KEY PERFORMANCE AREAS MUNICIPAL PRIORITY AREA MUNICIPAL STRATEGIC OBJECTIVE NATIONAL PRIORITIES NATIONAL OUTCOME NDP 2030 DISTRIC T GOALS BACK TO BASICS PILLARS EASTERN CAPE VISION 2030 Municipal Institutional Development and Transformation Institutional transformatio n and development To undertake the transformation of the Municipality's systems and policies across the board by 2027 -Building a capable ethical development state - Education skills and health 9.
-A responsive, accountable, effective and efficient local government system Build institution al capacity and financial viability Building a capable institutions and administrati ons An educated innovative citizenry Basic Service delivery and Infrastructure Development -Water and sanitation -To ensure efficient, economical and quality provision of water and sewer services by 2027 -Social cohesion and safe communities 2.
-A long and healthy life for all South Africans.6.
-An efficient ,competitive and Improve service delivery Basic service: creation conditions Ensure environm ental stability A healthy population
+A responsive, accountable, effective and efficient local government system Build institution al capacity and financial viability Building a capable institutions and administrations An educated innovative citizenry

--Electro- mechanical services -Social amenities - Environment al Health Services -Water qaulity -To ensure quality electricity supply and reduction of Electricity losses by 2027 -To ensure a healthy environment to improve human health by 2027 - Spatial integration, human settlement and local government Consolidating the social wage through reliable and quality services responsive economic infrastructure network 9.
+Basic Service delivery and Infrastructure Development -Water and sanitation - Electromechan -To ensure efficient economical and quality provision of water and sewer ical services by 2027 cohesion and 2.
+A long and healthy life for all South Africans.
+6. An efficient ,competitive and Improve service delivery Basic service: creation conditions for decent Ensure environm ental stability A healthy population -Social amenities - Environment al Health Services -Water qaulity -To ensure quality electricity supply and reduction of Electricity losses by 2027 -To ensure a healthy environment to improve human health by 2027 integration, human settlement and local government. - Consolidating the social wage through reliable and quality services responsive economic infrastructure network 9.
 A responsive, accountable, effective and efficient local government system 10.
-Environmental assets and natural resources that are well protected and continually for decent living
+Environmental assets and natural resources that are well protected and continually enhanced. living

 Local Economic Development -Local economic development -SMME Development and Business Advisory Services -Job creation -To ensure promotion of local economic development and job creation by 2027 -To facilitate the mainstreaming of SMMEs and business into the formal economy by 2027 -To strive for reduction on household poverty by labour intensive construction methods in 2027 Economic transformation and job creation 6.
-An efficient, competitive and responsive economic infrastructure network Job creation Eradicate extreme poverty and hunger Goal 1: A growing, inclusive and equitable economy Municipal Financial Viability Revenue management To ensure that the municipality is financial viable to sustain short, medium and long term obligations to be able to provide services to the community in a sustained manner by 2027 Sound financial manageme nt Good governance and Public Participation Public participation To ensure effective ,efficient and Good governance Capable, conscientious
+An efficient, competitive and responsive economic infrastructure network Job creation Eradicate extreme poverty and hunger Goal 1: A growing, inclusive and equitable economy Municipal Financial Viability Revenue management To ensure that the municipality is financial viable to sustain short, medium and long term obligations to be able to provide services to the community in a sustained manner by 2027 Sound financial manageme nt

+Good governance and Public Participation Public participation To ensure effective ,efficient and compliant public Good governance Public Capable, conscientious and accountable participation by 2027 participatio n -putting people first institutions